Note: Current course lists are subject to change depending on course availability.

 If you choose to study less than four courses, note that the Study Abroad tuition fee remains the same.

 The last day to add or swap courses for Semester 1 and 2 is the Friday of the second week of semester.
-This means you have the opportunity to swap to another course approved by USC and your home institution.
+This means you have the opportunity to swap to another course approved by UniSC and your home institution.

 You should read the course outline of the courses you select carefully to consider if the outline, learning outcomes and assessment tasks align with your prior knowledge and study goals.